michaelthomasletts/assume-cli/README.md

 assume daemon start
 ```

-Now, you can perform all kinds of operations.

-You can export your automatically refreshed temporary AWS credenitals to stdout.
+Now you can export your automatically refreshed temporary AWS credenitals to stdout.

 ```bash
 assume export -n <your config name>